-You can update your activity privacy controls and hide your heart rate for all past activities in bulk from the privacy settings page on the Strava website or Android mobile app.
+You can update your activity privacy controls and hide your heart rate for all past activities in bulk from the privacy settings page on the Strava website or mobile app.
 Please be aware that any changes you make will be applied to all of your past activities.

 - On the web, go to your settings page by hovering over your profile picture in the top right and selecting Settings.